 I’m reaching retirement age.
 I’m also reaching the point of being tired of being told how green we are today and how ungreen we were in the past.
 Oh?
 When I was a kid:

 Our neighbor, who raised seven kids, washed cloth diapers because there weren’t disposables then.
 I wonder why no one champions recycling disposable diapers?
 We just toss them in land fills, vertical septic systems.
 And those cloth diapers were dried on a clothes line, an artifact found only in museums and my backyard.
-We did not use a 220 volt soon-to-wear out machine to dry clothes or start house fires.
+We did not use a 220-volt soon-to-wear out machine to dry clothes or start house fires.
 And kids got hand-me-down clothes, not the latest designed-for-them fashion seasonally.
-I got new clothes once a year, ordered out of a catalog for school.
+I got new clothes once a year, ordered out of a Sears catalog for school.
 Rummage sales were community recycling.
 How ungreen of us.

 We didn’t get a TV until I was nine, a small black and white set we put on the window sill.
 It got three channels if the weather was good and you held the antenna just right.
 A PSB channel would not be added for a decade.
 Programming was wholesome and no censoring was needed for kids or grandma.
 We actually watched it as a family.
-One TV, not one in every room.
+One TV, not a TV in every room.
 It did not have a digital color screen twice the size of the window.
 How ungreen of us.

 In the kitchen stuff was mixed, blended, chopped and beaten into submission by hand.
 No blenders, no food processors, no mixers.
-How many folks are willing to blend their environmentally healthy nutritious smoothies by hand?
-What’s the collective carbon footprint of all those blender macerating food from halfway around the world?
+How many folks are willing to blend their environmentally healthy, nutritious smoothies by hand?
+What’s the collective carbon footprint of all those blenders macerating food from halfway around the world?
 We prepared our food by hand rather than buying it prepared.
 We never bought vegetables in a package, or hardly anything else.
 We put up food in reusable glass containers.
 It was called canning, a verb I don’t hear too often these days.
 And we packaged fragile items for mailing with old newspaper not Styrofoam or plastic bubble wrap.
 We didn’t own plastic or paper cups or “sporks.”
-Anything beyond use that could burn was put in the kitchen stove, broken chairs to chicken bones.
+Anything worn out that could burn was put in the kitchen stove, broken chairs to chicken bones.
 It cooked our food and warmed the house.
 How ungreen of us.

 Pens and cigarette lighters were refilled.
 We put new blades in razors, put tape on the old blades and used them around the house.
-The whole razor was not thrown away just because the blade was too dull to shave with.
+The whole safety razor was not thrown away just because the blade was too dull to shave with.
 I still own and use two straight razors.
 Typewriter ribbons were re-inked, and typewriter technology barely changed every half century rather than computer seasonally.
 How ungreen of us.

 And we didn’t need two or more devices bouncing and triangulating signals over thousands of miles to find the nearest pizza place.
 We used our nose.
 How ungreen of us.